julien-jacob/wplingua/readme.txt

 = 2.12.1 =

 * Update plugin translations

-= 2.12.0 =

-* Make wpLingua compatible with websites in subfolders
-* Refactor translation and dictionary functions to include target language IDs, improving tagging and replacement logic
-* Fix missing jQuery dependency for "Load in progress"
-* Enqueue Dashicons for better compatibility when the admin bar is disabled
-* Update the target language label in free API key registration
-* Clarify how default settings are used in switcher options documentation

 All changelogs and previous versions of the wpLingua plugin are available on the releases page of the project's GitHub repo: [https://github.com/julien-jacob/wplingua/releases](https://github.com/julien-jacob/wplingua/releases).